Methadone is typically used to treat other addictions, but if misused, it can turn into a serious addiction that can cause severe side effects.

 - Inability to respond or wake up

-Because of this overdose risk, it’s important to take methadone only as prescribed.
+Because of methadone’s overdose risk, it’s important to take it only as prescribed.
 If you are misusing or addicted to methadone, seeking treatment can reduce the risks of long-term use.

 Methadone Drug Interactions

-There are a few types of drugs that are contraindicated with methadone, including:15
+There are a few types of drugs that are contraindicated while taking methadone, including:15

 - Opioid antagonists: Naltrexone

 Combining methadone with some heart medications could increase the risk of cardiac arrhythmia or irregular heartbeat.
-Some antipsychotic and antidepressant drugs combined with methadone can also increase the risk of cardiac arrythmias.15
+Some antipsychotic and antidepressant drugs combined with methadone can also increase the risk of cardiac arrhythmias.15

 Are there Alternatives to Methadone?